What is the placenta?

 The placenta is an organ that grows on the inside, upper part of your uterus (womb) when you're pregnant

-It has many large blood vessels to carry oxygen and nutrients from you to your baby
+It has many large blood vessels to carry oxygen and nutrients from you to the fetus (baby)

-The placenta's blood vessels form the umbilical cord to connect the placenta to your baby
+The placenta's blood vessels form the umbilical cord to connect the placenta to the fetus

 About 15 minutes after you deliver your baby, the placenta comes off your uterus and goes out your vagina